sdil/jkjav-server/README.md

 - Structured in Clean Architecture
 - OpenAPI doc for all endpoints available
 - Leverages goroutine to read and write data to Redis.
 This improves the response time from 20ms to 10ms, 300 req/s to 800 req/s.
-- Uses Redigo connection pooling to safely execute commands on Redis server from lots of goroutine.
+- Uses Redigo connection pooling to safely execute commands on Redis server from lots of goroutines in parallel.
 This improves the response time from 10ms to 5ms, 800 req/s to 1200 req/s and avoid connection limit error from Redis server.
-- Connects to Redpanda, a Kafka-compatible broker
+- Connects to Redpanda, a Kafka-compatible broker and publishes message after a new booking is made
 - Comes with docker-compose yaml file to ease environment creation

 ## Load Test Result